 The current problems are serious enough: growing inequality, deteriorating delivery of government services with associated social unrest, slowing economic growth rooted in an unsustainable focus on exporting primary mineral commodities and, arising out of these as well as out of the gulf between rhetoric and practice, a loss of public faith in the commitment of the government to serving the interests of the electorate.

 The government is unwilling to respond to the politico-economic crisis (except by verbiage) and the state seems to be losing the resilience that it showed during the 2007-2008 financial collapse.
+Economic weakness suggests the next economic crisis will have more serious effects, which could disastrously disrupt our weakened society.

 None of these problems are unique to South Africa.
 Australia and Canada followed very similar politico-economic paths to that pursued by the current ANC administration; Britain, France and the United States followed comparable trajectories.
 In these countries, economic crisis coincides with a disconnect between the government and the public, and between official rhetoric and practice.